k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

 **Note:** An LU Table can be added to an LU Schema without a Table Population object.
 This table is not populated by the sync of the instance, but can be populated by a separate transaction.

-## What are the Table Population's Input Arguments?
+## What Are the Table Population's Input Arguments?
 Input Arguments are a property of the [Source Object](/articles/01_fabric_overview/02_fabric_glossary.md#source-object)  of a Table Population object.

 There are [two types of Source Objects](/articles/07_table_population/02_source_object_types.md) for a Table Population object: